needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 _Marking an asset as Addressable in the **Addressables Groups** window._

 ### Specifying an address
-The default address for your asset is the path to the asset in your Project (for example, _Assets/images/myImage.png_).
+The default address for your asset is the path to the asset in your project (for example, `Assets/images/myImage.png`).
 To change the asset's address from the **Addressables Groups** window, right-click the asset and select **Change Address**.

-When you first start using Addressable Assets, the system saves some edit-time and runtime data assets for your Project in the _Assets/AddressableAssetsData_ file, which should be added to your version control check-in.
+When you first start using Addressable Assets, the system saves some edit-time and runtime data assets for your project in the `Assets/AddressableAssetsData` file, which should be added to your version control check-in.

 ### Building your Addressable content
 The Addressables Asset System needs to build your content into files that can be consumed by the running game before you build the application.
 This step is not automatic.
 You can build this content via the Editor or API: